Jcendoya/BuyRight-MVP/README.md

-# BuyRight-MVP
+# BuyRight MVP

-Business deal analyzer MVP
+This is the minimal working version of the BuyRight business evaluation tool.